webrcade/webrcade-docs/docs/platforms/xbox/index.md

 A defect currently exists in the recently released Microsoft Edge browser for Xbox that results in focus being lost from the current page when the :material-microsoft-xbox-controller-view: `View` button is pressed.
-This ultimately results in the controller no longer being able to navigate the webЯcade front-end or related screens.
+This ultimately results in the controller no longer being able to navigate the webЯcade player (front-end) or related screens.

 When webЯcade detects that this issue is about to occur, the alert dialog shown in the screen below will be displayed.
-Simply click the `B` button to dismiss the dialog, and focus should be correctly restored (the controller should be able to navigate the front-end and screens).
+Simply click the `B` button to dismiss the dialog, and focus should be correctly restored (the controller should be able to navigate the webЯcade player (front-end) and screens).

 If the issue is not resolved after dismissing the dialog, refer to the other methods that are documented in this troubleshooting section.